PhilWaldmann/openrecord/docs/modify.md

 await User.where({active: false}).destroyAll()
 ```

-Internally OpenRecord will load all records and call `destroy()` on each.
+Internally OPENRECORD will load all records and call `destroy()` on each.
 So hooks are fired for every record!

 ## deleteAll()